ChickenProp/chickenprop.github.com/drafts/variadic-hm.md

 (: list' (All (a) (-> a * (Listof a) (Listof a))))
 ```

 With the `*` indicating "zero or more of the preceding type".
 These seem simple enough.
+(Though `list'` takes an argument after the variadic part, which makes things more complicated.
+Racket calls that function `list*` but I couldn't find a type declaration for it to be sure it's actually valid.)

 Then the other other functions handled by the paper are "non-uniform".
 Of my examples, I think that's just `map`, `trace` and maybe `unzip` natively.